resumejob/awesome-resume/README.md

 - Collaborated with group of 7 to build a X platform using A and b following agile development principles for clients to do X.
 - Led, architected and participated in the design, testing and deployment of client/server, multitier applications, XXX and related components.
 - Built and maintained XXX by XXX and developed a XXX based on XXX
-- Took advantage of Google Protobuf to transfer and validate XXX on local and cloud.
 - Used Nginx for load balancing, processing a large number of requests up to 30,000 simultaneously.
 - Cached goods information with Redis, improving the speed of inquiry by 70% from the original structure.
 - Developed new procedures for requirements gathering, needs analysis, testing, scripting and documentation to strengthen quality and functionality of business-critical applications.